 A mesosiderite is a rare kind of stony-iron meteorite, about half of which consist of iron-nickel metal and the remaining part is composed of silicates plus minor accessory minerals.
 They normally have a highly brecciated character and are one of the most enigmatic groups of differentiated meteorites in terms of their origin (Rubin, 1996; Benedix et al., 2014).
 Only seven witnessed falls of a mesosiderite have been reported to date.
-The Veramin meteorite, that according to tradition (Ward, 1901) fell in Persia in 1880 in the vicinity of Veramin (Varamin, Tehran Province; 35°19' N, 51°39' E) belongs to this category.
-By using the historical method and scrutinizing the scientific literature and other written sources, inconsistencies with respect to details of the fall were encountered and those are highlighted and discussed in the present contribution.
+The Veramin meteorite that according to tradition (Ward, 1901) fell in Persia in 1880 in the vicinity of Veramin (Varamin, Tehran Province; 35°19' N, 51°39' E) belongs to this category.
 The purpose of the present contribution is to summarize the state of knowledge concerning the circumstances of the fall, for the international community.
-By using the historical method and scrutinizing the scientific literature and other written sources, inconsistencies with respect to details of the event were encountered by us and by earlier authors (available in Persian publications only).
+By using the historical method and scrutinizing the scientific literature and other written sources, inconsistencies with respect to details of the event were encountered by us and by earlier authors (available mostly in Persian publications).